huggingface/blog/safecoder-vs-closed-models.md

 In "How Google Tests Software" (Addison-Wesley, 2012), Google reports that fixing a bug during system tests, the final testing stage, is 1000x more expensive than fixing it at the unit testing stage.
 This puts a lot of pressure on developers, the first link in the chain, to write quality code from the get-go.

-For all the hype surrounding generative AI, code generation seems a promising way to help developers deliver better code.
+For all the hype surrounding generative AI, code generation seems a promising way to help developers deliver better code fast.
 Indeed, early studies show that managed services like [GitHub Copilot](https://github.blog/2023-06-27-the-economic-impact-of-the-ai-powered-developer-lifecycle-and-lessons-from-github-copilot) or [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/) help developers be more productive.

 However, these services rely on closed-source models that can't be customized to your technical culture and processes.
 Hugging Face released [SafeCoder](https://huggingface.co/blog/starcoder) a few weeks ago to fix this.
 SafeCoder is a code assistant solution built for the enterprise that gives you state-of-the-art models, transparency, customizability, IT flexibility, and privacy.